 Hepatitis: How to Qualify for Social Security Disability

 Hepatitis is a medical condition defined by the inflammation of the liver and characterized by the presence of inflammatory cells in the tissue of the organ.
-Hepatitis may occur with limited or no symptoms, but often leads to yellow discoloration of the skin, mucus membranes, conjunctivae, poor appetite and malaise.
+Hepatitis may occur with limited or no symptoms but often leads to yellow discoloration of the skin, mucous membranes, conjunctivae, poor appetite, and malaise.
 Hepatitis is acute when it lasts less than six months and chronic when it persists longer.
 The condition can be self-limiting (healing on its own) or can progress to fibrosis (scarring) and cirrhosis.
 Viral hepatitis, including hepatitis A, hepatitis B, and hepatitis C, are distinct diseases that affect the liver and have different hepatitis symptoms and treatments.
 The condition can be self-limiting or can progress to fibrosis (scarring), cirrhosis or liver cancer.

 Click here to begin your application for disability benefits.

-The Social Security Administration has an impairments listing manual (called the blue book) and hepatitis is evaluated under 5.05 if it leads to chronic liver disease.
+The Social Security Administration has an impairments listing manual (called the blue book), and hepatitis is evaluated under 5.05 if it leads to chronic liver disease.
 If your condition is not severe enough to meet the requirements of the listing, you may still qualify for disability benefits.